Misaka10571/joycon2-pc/README.md

     build\Release\testapp.exe

 # Joy-Con 2 BLE Notification Research
+(this section is for documenting the Joy-Con 2's behavior and function. if you're just looking to use the program, this section isnt important.)

 This document outlines some findings related to Joy-Con 2 BLE input behavior.
 If you're developing or reverse-engineering Joy-Con 2, Pro Controller 2, or other supported Nintendo controllers over BLE, this may be useful.